 So now we have the solution in our mind, let’s return to the problem at hand!
 Check it out:

-Because we’ve kept our function “pure” (more about that in a later post), we can rearrange the composition and avoid “opening the container twice” (using mapCurried twice, which is not only an eye sore but also inefficient).
+Because we’ve kept our function “pure” (some input always returns the same output and there are no side-effects), we can rearrange the composition and avoid “opening the container twice” (using mapCurried twice, which is not only an eye sore but also inefficient).

 Now, we know about the power of currying, which is handy in its own right (even outside of pure functional programming), but it also helps us keep our building blocks neat and to the point, that is, they are only concerned with their core functionality and not with functor logic.

 We’ll see this is quite powerful in the next post because we can mix and match different functors in the compose chain.